AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Literature/Source List | Bubble Formation in Fluidized Beds.md

-# Resources Related to Bubble Formation in Fluidized Beds
+# Sources Related to Bubble Formation in Fluidized Beds

 ## Source 1: Bubble Growth and Rise in Soft Sediments
 #### Citation